om907/The-Lane-Emden-Equation/README.md

 ① $\mathrm{d}M= \int \rho \mathrm{d}V$.
 Intuitively, we can state that potential field $V=V(r)$ created due to presence of mass is also strictly related to radial distance.
 This is because of gravitational field $\vec{g} = \vec{g} (r)$.

-So the laplacian of V can be rewritten as,
+So the Laplacian of V can be rewritten as,
 ② $\nabla^{2} V = \frac{1}{r^2}\frac{\partial}{\partial r}\big( r^2 \frac{\partial V}{\partial r}\big)  = 4 \pi G \rho(r)$

 <!--     ⑦ ⑧ ⑨ ⑩ -->